UK Schools Tree Applications

-To get started, fill out one of our School Application Forms detailing a few things about your tree planting project and return it to us.
+To get started, fill out our on-line Tree Application Form detailing a few things about your tree planting project and return it to us.
 If you are successful, we will get in touch and arrange the delivery of the trees for you to plant.

 Planting trees is easy and a perfect opportunity to get the kids involved and to teach them about biodiversity and the importance of trees.
 The planting itself is also great fun for the kids, as they get stuck in with an interactive activity outside the classroom (see our video below).
 Simply use a spade to cut into the ground and slot in the cell grown whip.
 We recommend you dig a T shape cut as it makes it easy for the children to prise open a suitable sized hole.
 You will need to remember that the trees and their roots can get quite big so make sure to plant them where there is room to grow - away from buildings and not too closely packed (unless planting hedgerows).
 Once they are in the ground, insert the cane as closely as possible without damaging the roots and place the spiral guard around the whip and cane ensuring to cover the bottom of the tree.

 As an important element in Carbon Footprint Ltd’s record keeping, we have made it a requirement that recipients of trees take photographs of the planted whips or, preferably, the process of them being planted.
 In some cases the corporate sponsor(s) may wish to visit the school during or after the planting which (if you are happy for an event to occur) we will organise with you.